Aims, Objectives and Policy Positions

 The Ireland-Palestine Solidarity Campaign opposes and condemns all forms of fascism, racism and bigotry, including antisemitism and Islamophobia.
 Furthermore, the IPSC opposes the ideology of actually existing Zionism as being a form of racism built on the violent and continued denial of Palestinian rights.

 The IPSC is a member of the Irish Network Against Racism (INAR), a national network of anti-racism civil society organisations which aims to work collectively to highlight and address the issue of racism.
-We encourage our supporters to report any racist incidents they see or experience to ENAR Ireland using the iReport online system.
+We encourage our supporters to report any racist incidents they see or experience to INAR Ireland using the iReport online system.

 Relationship with political parties and groups